actmd/abraham/README.md

 ## Full example

-We provide a [small example app](https://github.com/actmd/abraham-example) that implements abraham, so you can see it in action.
+We provide a [small example app](https://github.com/actmd/abraham-example) that implements Abraham, so you can see it in action.

 ## Upgrading from version 1

-Abraham v1 was built using Shepherd 1.8, v2 now uses Shepherd 6 -- quite a jump, yes.
+Abraham v1 was built using Shepherd 1.8, v2 now uses Shepherd 6 – quite a jump, yes.

 If you were using Abraham v1, you'll want to take the following steps to upgrade: